how to deal with angry people

 What Works

 1. Relinquish any hope that you can control other people’s behavior.
 Simply let go of that idea entirely.
 With some people, there is just NO way to make them happy anyways.
 They are angry when they get what they want, they are angry when they don’t.
-They often blame others and make them the cause of their anger rather than assume responsibility for their own misery.
+They often blame others rather than assume responsibility for their own misery.
 Unlike what most therapists will tell you, anger is not a choice.
 It’s a habit.
 The only person who can change that it is the owner, not you.
-You can not work out their anger issues, just make peace with this.
-You can only encourage them.
+You can not work out their anger issues, you can only encourage them.

 2. Protect yourself from being hurt physically but do not be afraid of anger itself.
 Anger is a baby’s cry in adult language.
 It is a sign that someone is hiding a weakness, lost control, feels inadequate, threatened and is driven by fear.
 When dealing with angry people, always try to figure out what’s feeding their anger.
 If you understand the source, you can be much more creative at dealing with it.